If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Does Adderall Make You Lose Weight?

-If you have attention deficit hyperactivity disorder (ADHD), then you probably take medication to help manage symptoms like difficulty focusing or concentrating, attention, hyperactivity, and impulsivity.
+If you have attention deficit hyperactivity disorder (ADHD), then you might be taking medication to help manage symptoms like difficulty focusing or concentrating, attention, hyperactivity, and impulsivity.
 But medications like Ritalin and Adderall can affect more than just your attention and behavior.
-One common question about ADHD medication is: does Adderall make you lose weight?
-Today, we’re looking into this drug and its effects on metabolism and weight loss.
+The addiction experts at our Heartland treatment center are sharing more information on Adderall, weight loss, and the drug’s overall impact on metabolism and physical health.

 What Is Adderall and How Does It Work?